jsonnet-libs/jsonnet-training-course/lessons/lesson5/lesson.md

 ---

-For the sake of this lesson, let's add a new `images` object with a few constants:
+For the sake of this lesson, let's add a new `images` object with a few attributes:

 %(example1/example4.jsonnet)s